Updated - February 27, 2019

 Prior to being incarcerated, Mr. Sanders was diagnosed with schizoaffective disorder.
 In prison, he was designated Seriously Mentally Ill.
 Nevertheless, for nearly ten years, Mr. Sanders was held in solitary confinement.
 As a result, his mental health deteriorated, he self-mutilated, and he attempted suicide.
 In 2016, Mr. Sanders filed a pro se lawsuit in which...

 Filed - July 17, 2017

 Priest v.
 Holbrook (Ninth Circuit)First Amendment

 Like many Native Americans, David Priest believes that eagle feathers are sacred and central to his faith.
 Recognizing the centrality of eagle feathers to the spiritual practices of some Native Americans, the United States Department of the Interior will provide them with 20 such feathers—but only once during one’s life.
 Mr. Priest, a prisoner in...

 Filed - August 1, 2018

 Sherman and Rafferty v.
-Trumball County (Sixth Circuit)Jail and Prison Conditions
+Trumball County (Sixth Circuit)Health and Safety

 Sexual abuse is rampant in American prisons and jails, supervisors often turn a blind eye to it, and incarcerated men and women who complain about sexual abuse face all manner of retaliation at the hands of their jailers.
 The MacArthur Justice Center filed an amicus brief, arguing that when an officer directs a detainee or prisoner to perform sexual acts for his gratification, it is offensive and absurd to call the encounter “consensual.”